 - 6.3.9.2 This site is considered to perform strongly in respect of objectives to deliver affordable homes (it would be expected to deliver 30% affordable housing on site or 18 homes as set out in Policy H21 of the Adopted Part 1 Local Plan).
 It would also promote social inclusion through the delivery of affordable homes in an area where homes are comparatively unaffordable. - 6.3.9.3 A minor positive impact is also likely in respect of biodiversity, given the existing nature of the site and requirements in this policy and elsewhere to safeguard biodiversity and deliver net gains where appropriate.
 Similarly site delivery could help improve health and wellbeing through the provision of new open space and financial contributions to existing open space and built leisure provision.
 Any development would also be likely to have a minor beneficial effect in respect of objectives to improve community safety and reduce fear of crime through requirements to address design principles relating to community safety set out in Policy BNE1 of the Part 1 Local Plan, as well as require the provision of a dry means of access in the event of Kingfisher Way flooding in the vicinity of the tributary of Egginton Brook to the east.
 Similarly, this policy would also support the delivery of high quality housing development that respects local character in accordance with Policy BNE1 of the Adopted Plan.
 The site is relatively well related to existing facilities in Willington with a doctors, bus stops served by an hourly route and supermarket within 400m of the site and village centre and train station within 800m.
 The local primary school and playing pitches are however more than 800m from the site.
-Like all non-strategic sites housing development.
+Like all non-strategic sites housing development would help support the local economy through the creation of construction jobs on a temporary basis and through increasing the local population post development.
 Additional homes could also support local services and facilities within the village.
 Proposals included in policies SD2 and SD3 in the Adopted Part 1 Local Plan will ensure that surface water is managed positively on site and discharged at a greenfield rate.